canveg/traingit/README.md

-I need to add text to this file adding a line to this file.
+adding another line to this file.